"

 concomitant hearing and visual impairments, the combination of which causes such severe communication and other developmental and educational needs that they cannot be accommodated in special education programs solely for children with deafness or children with blindness.
 (IDEA)

-> .5% of students qualifying for services under the IDEA have a deaf-blindness designation (National Center for Education Statistics, 2022).
+Less than .5% of students qualifying for services under the IDEA have a deafblindness designation (National Center for Education Statistics, 2022).

-The deaf-blindness category is not a very prevalent type of disability found among school-aged children.
-In most instances, students who experience deaf-blindness have some ability to hear and/or see.
-The 2019 National Deaf-Blind Child Count shows these statistics on the number of children with some vision and hearing loss:
+The deafblindness category is not a very prevalent type of disability in school-aged children.
+In most instances, students who experience deafblindness have some ability to hear and/or see.
+The 2019 National Deaf-Blind Child Count shows the following statistics regarding the type of hearing or vision loss among children with hearing or vision loss.

 TYPE OF VISION LOSS % OF CHILDREN